Chart Color Schemes

 Paralowie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.1%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.0%).
-Trade and technical skills are prominent, with 35.1% of residents aged 15+ holding vocational credentials - advanced diplomas (7.9%) and certificates (27.2%).
+Vocational credentials are prevalent, with 35.1% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (27.2%).

 Frequently Asked Questions - Education